Interdisciplinary approaches to gender and diversity

-Axis 2 – Seeing teaches students about the all-important theme of representation, understood both in terms of gender and diversity representations in the media, and in terms of role-model visibility in different professional sectors.
+Axis 2 – Seeing teaches students about the all-important theme of representation, understood both in terms of gender and diversity in terms of role-model visibility in different professional sectors.

-Axis 3 – Making illustrates, through a selection of exemplary cases, how gender and diversity are effectively implemented in the professional practices of different sectors, such as architectural design, software and application development, media production.
+Axis 3 – Making illustrates, through a selection of exemplary cases, how gender and diversity are effectively implemented in the professional practices of different sectors.

 Axis 4 – Managing, presents and discusses the issues of gender and diversity from a management perspective, taking into consideration different type of economic organizations.

 The course is based on interactive lectures, with presentations from the instructors, guided discussions, and in-class mini-assignments.
-Since this is an inter-faculty course, active participation is highly encouraged to elicit peer exchange and mutual learning among students from different disciplinary backgrounds.
+Since this aspires to be an inter-faculty course, students are expected to come prepared with the assigned readings and active participation is highly encouraged to elicit peer exchange and mutual learning among students from different disciplinary backgrounds.